Backporting the SwiftUI 4 ImageRenderer to iOS 13

 This makes it possible for us to backport the ImageRenderer

-all the way back to iOS 13, in a way that provides almost the same APIs as the native renderer.
+to iOS 13, to provide almost the same APIs as the native renderer.
 Let’s take a look at how.

 Backporting ImageRenderer